Aru-14/Aru-14/README.md

 🎓 3rd-year B.Tech undergraduate specializing in Artificial Intelligence and Machine Learning.

-💻 Full-stack developer with strong foundations in DSA.
+💻 MERN stack developer with strong foundations in DSA.

-💻 I'm a Competitive Programmer and learning Full Stack Development in MERN.
+💻 I'm a Competitive Programmer.

 🤖 Aspiring Software Development Engineer (SDE) aiming to build scalable and impactful solutions.